 This means that piercing care is practically a life-long issue that we all need to know more about so we can make some changes.

 Even though it’s a widespread problem, it’s kind of an embarrassing one to talk about.
 According to the Chicago Tribune, 20 percent of piercings end up with an infection, which is a slippery slope to other complications if left untreated.
+Make sure to get high quality earrings that won't irritate your skin or turn your skin green:

 But Why Me?